jPaez-Farrell/JPaez-Farrell.github.io/_teaching/IntermediateMacro.md

 ---

-Below you can find some content for a second year undergraduate course in macroeconomics.

 [Diagram for the Keynesian coordination failure model (based on Williamson's book)](http://jPaez-Farrell.github.io/files/ecn202_content/Keynesian_Coordination_note_public.pdf)

 [A diagramatic representation of the NK model with fixed prices (based on Williamson's book)](http://jPaez-Farrell.github.io/files/ecn202_content/NK_model_ECN202_public.pdf)